visinf/mirrorflow/README.md

 * params_gco.yml
     * A set of main parameters
-    * Details are described in the main paper.
+    * Details are described in the main paper
+	*

 * params_mirrorFlow.yml